PagerDuty/incident-response-docs/docs/before/call_etiquette.md

 hero_credit_url_text: Official White House Photo
 hero_credit_text: by Pete Souza
 ---
-You've just joined an incident call and you've never been on one before.
+You've just joined an incident call, and you've never been on one before.
 You have no idea what's going on or what you're supposed to be doing.
 This page will help you through your first time on an incident call, and will provide a reference for future calls you may be a part of.

 ## First Steps